westonio/spill_the_tea/README.md

 <details>
   <summary> <b>PATCH api/v0/subscriptions/:id </b></summary><br/>

-  Description: Update a subscription status (Cancel a subscription).
+  Description: Update a subscription's attributes or status (Cancel a subscription).

   Requirements:
   * *If updating data of the subscription*